Average cost of car insurance by state

 This data shows the average rate for a six-month auto policy at Progressive for 2017.
 Keep checking back, because we'll be continuously updating this page.
 When researching average prices, it's very important to pay attention to the source of the data and the year.
 Rates are always changing and any data that's several years old may not be relevant.

 While this data provides insight as to the average cost of car insurance in every state, it isn't customized to your situation.
-With so many variables affecting auto insurance, you'll want to get a car insurance quote online or by calling us at 866-749-7436.
+If you’re looking for additional tips to save on your car insurance rate, read how to get the cheapest car insurance rate possible.
+When you’re ready, you can get a car insurance quote online or call us at 1-866-749-7436.

 Rates are always changing, so we'll be continuously updating this page.